-Associate of Occupational Science Degree in Aviation Maintenance Technology
+Associate of Applied Science/Associate of Occupational Science in Aviation Maintenance Technology

-The Associate of Occupational Science Degree in Aviation Maintenance Technology program provides a graduate with the education and practical skills needed for a position in today's aviation industry.
+The Associate of Applied Science/Associate of Occupational Science in Aviation Maintenance Technology program provides a graduate with the education and practical skills needed for a position in today's aviation industry.
 The program will provide the student a foundation of general education courses, technical skills, and aircraft systems knowledge.
 The degree program enhances critical thinking skills and provides the student with the opportunity to develop strong writing, mathematical, science, and communication skills, which may lead to greater opportunities for professional growth in the competitive aviation profession.
 Students learn the specialized skills necessary to work on structures, powerplants, aircraft systems, flight controlled systems, and engine systems, and become eligible and prepared for certification by the Federal Aviation Administration (FAA) as an Airframe and Powerplant (A&P) Mechanic.